Starmind International

-Starmind is an AI software company based in Zürich, Switzerland.
-The Starmind software builds custom knowledge networks within large organizations to connect employees with the information and knowledge they're looking for in real-time.
+Starmind is an artificial intelligence software company based in Zürich, Switzerland.
+The Starmind software builds custom knowledge networks within large organizations, to connect employees with information.

-Product & Technology
+Product and technology

 The Starmind software was developed with the intention to provide employees answers from top experts within their company, on any subject.
 The Software uses self-learning algorithms to build company expertise networks.

 These algorithms use neuroscientific principles, such as Hebbian Learning.
-Founder Pascal Kaufmann has stated his goal is to create machines which work like the human brain.
+Co-founder Pascal Kaufmann has stated his goal is to create machines which work like the human brain.

 The software identifies experts within a network and connects them to employees in need of that expertise via a text based interface.

 History

 Starmind was founded by Pascal Kaufmann and Marc Vontobel at the Artificial Intelligence Laboratory at the University of Zurich in 2010.
-The algorithm was developed using insights from Artificial Intelligence and neuroscientific research from the Swiss Federal Institute of Technology (ETH) in Zurich and is based on virtual neural tissue and self-learning neural networks studies.
+The algorithm was developed using insights from artificial intelligence and neuroscientific research from the Swiss Federal Institute of Technology (ETH) in Zurich and is based on virtual neural tissue and self-learning neural networks studies.